MattLumm/GAME/README.md

 * The database of Mother Jones provided Mass Shootings is pulled directly from their google docs at "https://docs.google.com/spreadsheets/d/1b9o6uDO18sLxBqPwl_Gh9bnhW-ev_dABH83M5Vb5L8o/export?format=csv&gid=0",
 * The database of FBI provided Background Checks by State in "nics-firearm-background-checks.csv", provided at "https://www.fbi.gov/services/cjis/nics"
 ## Website Host:
-* This Program is hosted by Heroku at "http://gunactivitymapexploreronline.herokuapp.com/"
+* This Program is NO LONGER hosted by Heroku at "http://gunactivitymapexploreronline.herokuapp.com/"
 ## Config:
 * The required libraries and versions are listed in the "requirements.txt"
 ## Extra Info: